juliaWoelmer/projectPark/README.md

 ```
 MAPS_API_KEY=AIzaSyCsSSHUihBM385wF3MPqzWtaJtmFGuk5nA
 ```
+4. On the top of Android Studio, go to Build and click Make Project.
+This may take a while.
+5. Once the project is done building, go to Run and click Run 'app'.
+If this is the first time you are using the emulator, the run may timeout.
+If this happens, click Run 'app' again.

 ## Resources:
 1. Use this tutorial link to setup and clone the GitHub repository on VS Code